 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.”

 Serena Williams fights the idea of what it is to be feminine.
 She is one of the most influential sportspersons in history; winning 39 major tennis titles since her first professional event in 1995.

 When asked if Serena is one of the greatest female athletes of all time, her response was:

 “I prefer the word ‘one of the greatest athletes of all time'”

-She’s a girl boss, who teaches women to ignore the gender stereotypes, to be empowered by not only your feminity but also your masculinity.
-Her life has taught her to fight hard – no matter the circumstances – and that’s exactly what she inflicts on us all.
+She teaches women to ignore gender stereotypes and to be empowered by not only their feminity but also their masculinity.
+Her life has taught her to fight hard ⏤ no matter the circumstances ⏤ and that’s exactly what she inflicts on us all.

 Todrick Hall is an online influencer, singer, actor, dancer and choreographer.
 A gay, African-American man who stars in the lead role of Lola, in the drag-queen musical Kinky Boots.

 Todrick ⏤ who went through numerous life struggles for being what society labels as ‘different’ ⏤ is now spreading awareness, shedding light and empowering others through the things he has always loved, but was once belittled for.

 He inspires his 2 million+ subscribers, and thousands of Broadway fans to be exactly who they are.

 To me, the most influential person on this list is Triveni.